esa/cascade/doc/collision_algorithm.rst

 As a consequence, at each :attr:`~cascade.sim.step`, cascade builds the piece-wise polyonomial representation of the system state within a time interval of width :math:`N_{c_t} \cdot c_t` rather than only :math:`c_t`.
 This allows to perform the broad and narrow collision detection in parallel over :math:`N_{c_t}` intervals.
 This strategy reveals to be very effective in situations where most of the times the step concludes without any collision detected.
-It can though be detrimental in a collision rich environment as when a collision is detected, all computations that are being performed over future time intervals have to be discarded.
+It can, though, be detrimental in a collision rich environment as when a collision is detected, all computations that are being performed over future time intervals have to be discarded.